Tightness of discrete Gibbsian line ensembles: Properties of discrete line ensembles

 \subsection{Monotone coupling lemma}

-The following lemma provides a coupling of the avoiding $H^{\mathrm{RW}}$ line ensemble measures of Definition \ref{HRWavoiddef} which is monotone in the entry and exit data and the values of the lower bounding curve.
-Roughly, it states that if we raise the entry and exit data or the lower bounding curve of an avoiding line ensemble, then the curves of the ensemble will be stochastically shifted upwards on their entire interval of definition.
+The following lemma provides a coupling of the non-crossing $H^{\mathrm{RW}}$ line ensemble measures of Definition \ref{HRWavoiddef} which is monotone in the entry and exit data and the values of the lower bounding curve.
+Roughly, it states that if we raise the entry and exit data or the lower bounding curve of a non-crossing line ensemble, then the curves of the ensemble will be stochastically shifted upwards on their entire interval of definition.
 We note that the proof requires only Assumption \ref{assume1} on the Hamiltonian $H^{\mathrm{RW}}$.
+The proof of the lemma is given in the \hyperref[Appendix]{Appendix}.

 \begin{lemma} Fix $k \in \mathbb{N}$, $T_0, T_1 \in \mathbb{Z}$ with $T_0 < T_1$, $S\subseteq\llbracket T_0, T_1\rrbracket$, and two functions $g^{\mathrm{b}}, g^{\mathrm{t}}: \llbracket T_0, T_1 \rrbracket \rightarrow [-\infty, \infty)$ with $g^{\mathrm{b}}\leq g^{\mathrm{t}}$ on $S$.
 Also fix $\vec{x}, \vec{y}, \vec{x}\,', \vec{y}\,' \in \mathfrak{W}_k$ such that $x_i\leq x_i'$, $y_i\leq y_i'$ for $i\in\llbracket 1,k\rrbracket$.
 Assume that $\Omega_{\mathrm{avoid}}(T_0, T_1, \vec{x}, \vec{y}, \infty,g^{\mathrm{b}}; S)$ and $\Omega_{\mathrm{avoid}}(T_0, T_1, \vec{x}\,', \vec{y}\,', \infty,g^{\mathrm{t}}; S)$ are both non-empty.
 Then there exists a probability space $(\Omega, \mathcal{F}, \mathbb{P})$, which supports two $\llbracket 1, k \rrbracket$-indexed $H^{\mathrm{RW}}$ line ensembles $\mathfrak{L}^{\mathrm{b}}$ and $\mathfrak{L}^{\mathrm{t}}$ on $\llbracket T_0, T_1 \rrbracket$ such that the law of $\mathfrak{L}^{\mathrm{b}}$ {\big (}resp. $\mathfrak{L}^{\mathrm{t}}${\big )} under $\mathbb{P}$ is given by $\mathbb{P}_{\mathrm{avoid}, H^{\mathrm{RW}}; S}^{T_0, T_1, \vec{x}, \vec{y}, \infty, g^{\mathrm{b}}}$ {\big (}resp. $\mathbb{P}_{\mathrm{avoid}, H^{\mathrm{RW}}; S}^{T_0, T_1, \vec{x}\,', \vec{y}\,', \infty, g^{\mathrm{t}}}${\big )} and such that $\mathbb{P}$-almost surely we have $\mathfrak{L}_i^{\mathrm{b}}(r) \leq \mathfrak{L}^{\mathrm{t}}_i(r)$ for all $i \in \llbracket 1, k\rrbracket$ and $r \in \llbracket T_0, T_1 \rrbracket$. \end{lemma}